shopware/docs/guides/plugins/plugins/storefront/add-custom-styling.md

 Using the hot-proxy command, you will have to access your store with the port `9998`, e.g. `domainToYourEnvironment.in:9998`.

 That's it!
 Open the Storefront and see it turning blue due to your custom styles!

-## Next steps

-There's more to learn here.
-E.g. you've set a variable in SCSS, but what if you need to set a variable in PHP, e.g. if the plugin user can configure the color in its plugin configuration?
-Head over to our guide about [PLACEHOLDER-LINK: Adding SCSS variables] to see how that's done.

-Other than that, if you want to add custom JavaScript, our guide about [adding custom javascript](./add-custom-javascript.md) got you covered here